sdingcn/mutual-refinement/README.md

 ```
 ## assumptions about the bp graphs

-An edge of the form XX--YY--* means two edges between that pair of nodes: XX--YY--0 and XX--YY--1.
+An edge of the form XX--YY--* means two edges (XX--YY--0 and XX--YY--1) between that pair of nodes.